 The mission of NLBIF is to educate and discuss the virtues of open biodiversity data, to support data owners with the standardisation and online publication of their biodiversity data and to investigate and demonstrate the possibilities of the use of biodiversity data in an advanced e-science environment.

 The NLBIF strategy is to build on the efforts of others and harvest and connect multi-disciplinary knowledge in a smart way.
-We invest in already exciting infrastructures with a focus on interoperability.
+We invest in both existing and new biodiversity infrastructures with a focus on interoperability and synergy.

 The Ministry for Education, Culture and Science (OCW), is NLBIF’s primary funding body.
 Within the Ministry it is the Department of Research and Science Policy (OWB) that takes care of both the support for NLBIF as well as the basic financial contribution to GBIF.

 The Netherlands Biodiversity Information Facility (NLBIF) was established by the University of Amsterdam (UvA), the Dutch Science Foundation (NWO) and the Ministry for Education, Culture and Science (OCW).
 NLBIF is an independent foundation but physically hosted by Naturalis Biodiversity Center, in Leiden.
 The Ministry of OCW is currently the primary funding body, but both the UvA as well as NWO supported NLBIF financially in the early days.